 In the third line of this stanza, poet compares the children with lambs, which are also innocent and need supervision.
 The poet describes the scene that as children are gathered, there is a multitude of buzz, chatter, but that is as harmless and soft as a herd of lambs.
 The children are raising their small hands in prayer as they are sitting in the church, in front of the divine.
 The poet is trying to express the idea that, as lambs are innocent and harmless, these children are also pure, and so are loved by the divine.

 Summary of stanza 3:

-In the third stanza, poet says that these little innocent children, when they start to sing, their voices rise up high and reach the heavens.
+In the third stanza, the poet says that these little innocent children, when they sing, their voices rise high and reach the heavens.
 The small little lambs, which seem meek, hold the power to shake the heavens when they call upon the divine.
 Singing, these children have turned into a mighty wind that is bringing with it thunder and is shaking everyone’s hearts.
 All this has made everyone else seem so small and worthless as compared to these pure souls.
 Their guardians and other old and wise people are moved by this act and will now offer charity and compassion for these children.
 Poet here uses wise ironically, because if these people were actually wise, they would not wait for a whole year to hear children sing and then help them in return.
 A wise person would have given poor orphans charity and love regardless.